vruusmann/blog/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 This utility function refuses to accept Imbalanced-Learn pipeline objects as the first argument.
 The associated type error suggests using the `sklearn2pmml.make_pmml_pipeline(obj)` utility function for transforming custom objects to a PMML pipeline object.
-However, it is better to ignore this advice, and construct and fit a `sklearn2pmml.pipeline.PMMLPipeline` object explicitly:
+However, it is better to ignore this advice, and construct and fit a `PMMLPipeline` object explicitly:

 ``` python
 from sklearn2pmml.pipeline import PMMLPipeline